kuluruvineeth/SunShine/Readme.md

-# A Toy Project Application
+# A SunShine Weather Application

 ## Tasks to be accomplished in this exercise :
 - [x] Change the ConstraintLayout to FrameLayout.